 “I strongly feel that [the physician health program] saved my career [by helping me] deal with stressors.”

-Identify policy barriers to care-seeking in your organization, and take steps to minimize them.
+Identify policy barriers to care-seeking in your organization and take steps to minimize them.
 Work with organizational leadership to examine and modify (if necessary) your internal policies to encourage care-seeking by physicians.

-In this review, ask yourself:
+In this review of organization policies, ask yourself:

 Can physicians receive care confidentially?

 What type of information is recorded when physicians seek treatment?